ParallelTask/dinoloop/wiki/attributes.md

 # Attributes
 Dinoloop attributes use [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) behind the scenes.
 ## @Async()
 When an action method has async modifier, it must be decorated with `@Async`.
+This is required to notify dinoloop to setup asynchronous execution model with express.
 ```
 import { Controller, ApiController, HttpGet, Async } from 'dinoloop';